 “We must admit the vanity of our false distinctions among men and learn to find our own advancement in the search for the advancement of all.
 We must admit in ourselves that our own children’s future cannot be built on the misfortunes of others.
 We must recognize that this short life can neither be ennobled or enriched by hatred or revenge.” –Robert F. Kennedy

-For the United States to truly be a symbol of hope for people around the globe, the shining city on top of the hill, the super power that fights against injustice— it must promote and provide equal opportunities in governing to women and minorities.
+For the United States to truly be a symbol of hope for people around the globe, the shining city on top of the hill, the superpower that fights against injustice— it must promote and provide equal opportunities in governing to women and minorities.
 This process begins with quality and affordable education for all and access to jobs with strong collective bargaining rights that have no glass ceiling based on gender, race, religion, or sexual orientation.
 The United States must be a true meritocracy.

 “For honest merit to succeed amid the tricks and intrigues which are now so lamentably common, I know is difficult; but the honor of success is increased by the obstacles which are to be surmounted.
 Let me triumph as a man or not at all.” -Rutherford B. Hayes

-In 2017, the number of women in Congress will remain at 104 members, or 19%.
+In 2017, the number of women in Congress will remain at 104 members or 19%.
 The overall population is over 50% female.
 And compared to the world, the United States ranks 97th in women serving in government.
-And in many European countries women represent an average of 40% in government, showing how far behind the United States is in regards to women holding office.
+And in many European countries, women represent an average of 40% in government, showing how far behind the United States is in regards to women holding office.

-Fortunately, there is some positive news, Hispanics are at new high of 38 members in the United States Congress, African American representatives will increase from 46 to 49 in both chambers, and Asian Americans will increase from 11 to 15 representatives in Congress.
+Fortunately, there is some positive news, Hispanics are a new high of 38 members in the United States Congress, African American representatives will increase from 46 to 49 in both chambers, and Asian Americans will increase from 11 to 15 representatives in Congress.

 Since the founding of the United States, many white wealthy men have controlled power with little interest or experience in the common lives of the diverse populations living within its borders.
 Many past and present representatives continue to come from wealth and are afforded an excellent education, second chances in the legal system, and much greater opportunities to gain excess wealth and power in government — not through merit, but through birth.